 Food Banks distribute food products and meals through a network of community based organizations or NGOs that run institutional feeding programs.
 These include feeding programs at schools for underprivileged children, homeless shelters, old age homes, after-school programs, orphanages, charitable hospitals and other programs for the needy.

-Food banking is an effective approach in alleviating the food crisis because:
+Food banking is an effective approach in alleviating the hunger because Food Banks are:

-- Bridging the Gap – Food banks attempt to meet the needs of the hungry by efficiently delivering the food already available in the country.
+- Bridging the Gap – Food banks meet the needs of the hungry by efficiently redistributing the food already available in the country.